Pupil Premium

 Activity in this academic year

-This details how we intend to spend our pupil premium (and recovery premium funding) this academic year to address the challenges listed above.
+This details how we intend to spend our pupil premium (and recovery premium funding) in the academic year 23-24 to address the challenges listed above.

 Teaching (for example, CPD, recruitment and retention)